 6 Reasons You Need A LinkedIn Profile

 With nearly 600 million users, LinkedIn is the number one social media platform dedicated to helping people build their professional network.
-A professional network is a group of people you have created professional relationships with and can help you not only land a job or internship, but can introduce you to people in their network who can help you level up in your career.
+A professional network is a group of people you have created professional relationships with that can help you not only land a job or internship, but introduce you to people in their network who can help you level up in your career.
 You may be wondering if you should join LinkedIn and the answer is YES!
-Here are 6 reasons why you need a LinkedIn profile.
+Here are 6 reasons why you need a profile.

 Your network can help you find a job or internship, provide information about prospective employers or schools you are interested in, and a network can provide you with references and letters of recommendation (and so much more).
 Having a solid professional network will help you in your career and LinkedIn is a great way to build, manage, and grow your network.

 According to the Pew Research Center, only 9% of high school students and 26% of college students use LinkedIn.
 This means, you have a better chance of standing out and getting noticed above other people in your peer group just by creating a LinkedIn profile and establishing a network.
 Not sure who to add to your network?